Lee-W/NCKU-course-checker/readme.md

 #NCKUcourseChecker.py
 #DESCRIPTION
-to check whether particular deparment has any course that is not full \(for NCKU only\)
+Checking whether there is any course in particular department that still has quota (for NCKU only)

 #What you need before using it